Imogen Coe talks women in STEM

 Many women in STEM don't want to get involved in activism, welcoming female colleagues and don't want to speak on gender equality.
 Do you have any message for them?

-Here are some great Canadian women in STEM sites to follow: Lauren Drogos at laurendrogos.wordpress.com, external link; Dawn Bazely at dawnbazely.lab.yorku.ca, external link; Science Borealis at scienceborealis.ca, external link (all things science but with some great equity stuff too).
+Here are some great Canadian women in STEM sites to follow: Lauren Drogos at laurendrogos.wordpress.com, external link; Dawn Bazely at dawnbazely.lab.yorku.ca; Science Borealis at scienceborealis.ca (all things science but with some great equity stuff too).

 Do you have advice for a STEM female heading into grad school?
 Especially re: how do you find the 'right' lab for you?